 “I was an experienced road biker, but had never ridden off-road.
 Needless to say, mountain biking requires a different skill set than road biking.
 So, although I never grew to love mountain biking, it seemed to me that what the kids needed was someone to provide them structure and keep them safe.
 I really loved watching the kids grow, improve, and gain confidence in their skills.
 And of course, getting to be around Lydia (Kristi’s daughter and a former team captain) was always awesome. “ – Kristi Trostel

 The Edina Cycling Team was a founded as a club team not directly affiliated with the Edina school system.
 Kristi and Leigh applied to the Edina school system for affiliation and this was granted in 2015.
 As a result, Junior Varsity and Varsity Edina student athletes now can letter in the sport.
 Another exciting development took place with the 2016 season when the team was the Division 1 state champion.
 In 2018 the Edina high school team took second in state.
+2023 was an incredibly successful and consistent season with the High School team taking 2nd place in every single race of the year, including the State Championship at Mt Kato.

 The original Edina Cycling Team was founded in the summer of 2013 by Tom Kendall.
 Tom coached a local snowboard team and was impressed at how snowboarding attracted young athletes that were not interested in typical high school Winter sports.
 When the Minnesota High School Cycling League was founded in 2012 Tom thought the sport might attract similar youth that were not interested in standard high school Fall sports.
 He decided to get involved with the league to learn more about the program.
 The experience impressed him, and he started the Edina team the following year.